Notification

 • Check that the Looker instance URL is correct and that there are no trailing spaces.

-• Looker Instances with the Enable Allowlist feature enabled may require special setup.
+• Looker instances that have the Enable Allowlist feature enabled may require special setup.
 Contact Support.

 • Ensure that the API Host URL in the Looker instance is configured properly.